Papal Audience Tickets - How to score your FREE tickets!

 Most of the time, you will have no problem securing tickets to the Wednesday General (Papal) Audience.

-As for Papal Masses, you will usually have an easy time getting those tickets, too.
+As for papal masses, you will usually have an easy time getting those tickets, too.

 Tickets to popular Papal Masses such as during Christmas and Easter are much harder to come by, and you should plan on requesting these as far in advance as possible (not more than a year in advance).